Skip to main content

 In the second phase of reviewing, essay responses will be reviewed.
 During this phase, Application Phase grades will also be considered, but their contribution to overall scores is minimal.
 CV evaluations and essay responses are presented to voting members at semi-annual elections.
 The students with the most votes are nominated for membership.

 Candidates are also evaluated based on their ethical standards, ability to deal fairly with colleagues, and demonstrated professionalism.
-Any candidate with a record of professionalism offense may be removed from consideration for AOA by the selection committee and/or the Dean of Student Affairs.
+Any candidate with a record of professionalism offenses may be removed from consideration for AOA by the selection committee and/or the Dean of Student Affairs.

 Resident/Fellow, Faculty, and Alumni Nominations